Kubernetes

 Exporting the configurations to Kubernetes

-Devprime offers a command to export the initial settings from the Deployment and Servicces file.
+Devprime provides a command to export the initial configurations of the Deployment and Services file.
 When running in the project folder, it does all the initial steps.

 dp export kubernetes